Barbara L. Hodge - The Vicksburg Post

 Barbara L. Hodge

-Barbara L. Hodge passed away on July 23 in Jackson, Miss., at the age of 57.
+Barbara L. Hodge passed away on July 23 in Jackson, Miss. at the age of 57.

-Funeral services will be held on Saturday, Aug.
-7, at 11 a.m. at United M.B.
-Church in Edwards, Miss.
-Visitation will be on Friday, Aug.
-6, from 1 to 6 p.m. at Willis & Sons Funeral Home and Saturday, Aug.
-7, from 10 a.m. to service time at United M.B.
-Church in Edwards.
+Funeral services will be held on Saturday, July 31 at 11 a.m. at United MB Church in Edwards, Miss.
+Visitation will be on Friday, July 30, from 1 to 6 p.m. at Willis & Sons Funeral Home and Saturday, July 31, 2021 from 10 a.m. to service time at United MB Church in Edwards.

 You Might Like